srbhp/nrgplusplus/README.md

+## ⚠ This is a work in progress repository

-## NRGCore
+## NRGCore srbhp.github.io/nrgplusplus/
 This is the main repository of the NRG library.

-Use this repository as a `git submodule` to build a NRG model.
+Use this repository as a `git submodule` to build an NRG model.